plantdna/htp/README.md

 ## Dependance

-This project was developed based on python3.
+This project was based on python3 environment.
 If your operating system does not have Python3 environment installed, Please install the [Python3](https://www.python.org/downloads/) first.

 ## Quickstart